Daily spend limit account

 }

-that serve as data storages for the state of daily limits accounts enable.
-The roles of each variable in the struct are commented out below.
+The mapping limits and struct Limit below serve as data storage for the state of daily limits accounts enable.

 struct Limit {